-An evolving series of arrangements using flowers, plants, branches, as well as diverse non-botanical materials: metal, leather, rubber, electrical cable, fabric, musical instruments, and human bodies.
+An evolving series of arrangements using flowers, plants, branches, as well as diverse non-botanical materials: paper, metal, leather, rubber, electrical cable, fabric, musical instruments, and human bodies.

 The arrangements are ephemeral, sometimes lasting only a few moments before they collapse.
 Arrangements made for gallery exhibition require watering and the regular replenishment of perishable materials.

 Their ephemerality foregrounds the performative, time-based aspect of the arrangements.The resulting works are therefore not merely material assemblages, but also traces of the gestures and affects of acts of arranging.